Published by : Bipin BaloniPublished on: May 26, 2026

 You can extend your abdominal muscles, expand your chest, and strengthen your back by adopting the cobra yoga pose.

-2. How long should I hold Cobra Pose?
+2. How long should I hold the Cobra Pose?

 You can hold the Cobra pose for about 15 to 30 seconds.
 However, you must ensure that you follow the steps and maintain safety precautions.